 20 Unique Things to Do in Croatia

 The many amazing things to do in Croatia attract countless visitors from all over the world.
 Above all, the country is known for its breathtakingly beautiful coasts, the countless islands and the many historic sights.
 But there are also several natural attractions to admire in the backland.
-Whether it’s Istria, Kvarner Bay, Dalmatia, each region has its own charm, and so there is always something beautiful to discover on a holiday in Croatia.
+Whether it’s Istria, Kvarner Bay, Makarska or Dalmatia, each region has its own charm, and so there is always something beautiful to discover on a holiday in Croatia.
 In addition to the world-famous attractions, such as the UNESCO World Heritage cities of Dubrovnik and Split, there are countless other highlights.
 But what are the best places to visit in Croatia and which excursions should you definitely not miss on any trip?

 This article is a comprehensive travel guide for the ultimate best things to do in Croatia.
 We also show you beautiful pictures and give a lot of useful tips & information that will help you plan your next holiday!